 Statistical methods for primary and secondary outcomes {20a}

 The primary analysis set will include all observations within clusters with available data and irrespective of the receipt of the intervention.
-Clusters and observations within clusters will be considered exposed to the intervention after the date at which the cluster was scheduled to transition.
+Clusters and observations within clusters will be considered exposed to the intervention after the date at which the cluster was scheduled for transition.
 All data will be included with the exception of the transition phases.
 We will not adjust for multiplicity of analyses because none of the secondary outcomes will be singularly more important.
-However, all secondary outcomes will be interpreted with due consideration for how all are affected by the intervention without putting any undue emphasis on a single outcome that might be statistically significant but where all others appear to have remained unchanged.
+However, all secondary outcomes will be interpreted with due consideration for the way all are affected by the intervention without undue emphasis on a single outcome that might be statistically significant when all others appear to have remained unchanged.

-In case of binary outcomes, a mixed effects binomial regression with a logit link will be used to estimate the odds ratio; and a binomial model with identity link used to estimate the risk difference.
-These models will be fitted using residual pseudo-likelihood estimation based on linearization with subject-specific expansion (RSPL).
-If the binomial model with the identity link does not converge then only a odds ratio will be reported.
+In the case of binary outcomes, a mixed effects binomial regression with a logit link will be used to estimate the odds ratio, and a binomial model with identity link will be used to estimate the risk difference.
+These models will be fitted using residual pseudo-likelihood estimation based on linearisation with subject-specific expansion (RSPL).
+If the binomial model with the identity link does not converge then only an odds ratio will be reported.